“Happiness is positive cash flow.”

 Interest-bearing financial instruments that deliver a regular stream of interest payments at pre-determined rates are the default source of passive income for many retirees.
 Three common options are savings accounts, certificates of deposit, and bonds.
 Regular, secure payments offer a measure of financial certainty for retirees who rely on the cash flow to meet their material needs.

-For many investors, the Accumulation – Distribution model is an unrealistic model.
+For many investors, the Accumulation – Distribution model is unrealistic and broken.

 With interest rates at historic lows, the only “certainty” about many interest-bearing financial instruments means they will “certainly” be scrimping to meet monthly expenses!
 Most banks are offering CD rates of 1% (or less), and savings accounts are even worse.
 Shockingly, a million dollars in Bank of America’s Growth Money Market Savings account at today’s rates would only produce $1,500 of annual passive income.